libretro/libretro-uae/README.md

 Please be aware that there are 32-bits and 64-bits versions of the library.
 Choose the one corresponding to your RetroArch executable.

 ### ZIP support
-ZIPs will be extracted to a temporary directory in RetroArch `saves`, bypassing the default frontend extraction.
+ZIPs will be extracted to a temporary directory in `saves`, bypassing the default frontend extraction.
 The temporary directory will be removed on exit.

-- If the ZIP contains floppy disks, a M3U playlist will be generated and launched.
+This allows:
+- Automatic M3U playlist generation of all floppy disks
+- The use of zipped images in M3Us
-- Hard drive and CD images will be treated one by one and only the first file found is selected for launch.
+- Hard drive and CD images will be treated one by one and only the first file found is selected for launch
-- If no disk/drive images are found, the ZIP will be treated as a directory.
+- If no disk/drive images are found, the ZIP will be treated as a directory

 ### M3U support
 When you have a multi disk game, you can use a M3U playlist file to be able to change disks via RetroArch Disc Control interface.